analog-m4/s3_direct_upload_microservice/README.md

 6. Start the local server by running `rails s`
 7. Visit the app on `localhost:3000` in your web browser

+## Application Updates
+- Added a circuit breaker design for file uploads

 ## Contributors

 - [William Chen](https://www.linkedin.com/in/williamfchen/) - Github: [@williamfchen](https://github.com/williamfchen)